Dynamic and Runtime Application Configuration

 Environment Variable Provider

-The environment variable provider which gets config values from the spin
+The environment variable provider gets variable values from the spin

 process’s